api-platform/website/pwa/data/con/2024/legal/en/faq.md

 # Frequently Asked Questions

-## What is API Platform Con and which audience is it targeting?
+## What is the API Platform Conference and which audience is it targeting?

 The API Platform Conference offers a 2-days digest of the latest trends and best practices of [API Platform’s](https://api-platform.com/) ecosystem.
 This conference brings together innovative companies, project leaders and highly skilled developers.
-Large topics will be discussed in English but also in French: APIs, PHP, Symfony, JavaScript, Svelte, Docker...
+Large topics will be discussed in English but also in French: APIs, PHP, Symfony, JavaScript, AI, FrankenPHP...
 If you are a developer, a CTO or decision-maker specialized in one of these technologies: this event is made for you!

 ## Where does the event take place and how do we get there?